 Equinor, who will become the operator of Rosebank, on Monday said the transaction would strengthen its UK portfolio, which includes the Mariner development, attractive exploration opportunities, and three producing offshore wind farms.

 The Rosebank field was discovered in 2004 and lies about 130 km northwest of the Shetland Islands in water depths of approximately 1,110m.
-The other partners in the field are Suncor Energy (40%) and Siccar Point Energy (20%).
+Other partners in the field are Suncor Energy (40%) and Siccar Point Energy (20%).

 “With Rosebank, a standalone development in the underexplored West of Shetland region, we strengthen our upstream portfolio, which also includes Mariner, one of the largest investments on the UKCS in over a decade.
 As we have done with other projects in our portfolio, such as Johan Castberg and Bay du Nord, we intend to leverage our experience and competence to create further value in Rosebank, in alignment with the UK Government’s priority of maximizing the economic recovery of the UKCS,” says Hedda Felin, Equinor’s senior vice president for UK & Ireland offshore.